 What is a Gable Attic Ventilation Fan?

-A gable attic fan is a ventilation fan that mounts up against your gable vent, the attic vent that is on the upper sides of your home in a vertical position.
+A gable attic fan is a ventilation fan that is installed vertically against your gable vent rather on top of your roof.

-When the attic hits a certain temperature, the gable attic fan will turn on, blowing out hot attic air, and pulling in fresh outside air.
+When an attic hits a temperature, such as 95 degrees Fahrenheit, the gable attic fan will turn on.
+The gable fall will blow out the attic air and moisture --- while at the same time pulling in fresh outdoor air.